 Step a little closer...

-Attuned to the paralytic lullabies of Mark Lanegan and the Queens of the Stone Age, alongside the twisted, Faustian, folk tales of Tom Waits, Michelle is spellbound by her experiences of false awakenings and pre-lucid dreaming.
-Akin to the character Ofelia, in the parable 'Pans Labyrinth', her vision is surreal and perplexing like a Lynchian film, through which she searches for lessons and principles along her labyrinthine journey.
+Attuned to the paralytic lullabies of the musicians Mark Lanegan and the Queens of the Stone Age, and the Faustian, folktales of Tom Waits, Michelle is spellbound by false awakenings and lucid dreaming.
+Akin to the character Ofelia in the parable 'Pans Labyrinth' her vision is surreal and perplexing like a Lynchian film, through which, she explores principles and possibilities along her labyrinthine journey.

-Mourning the loss of the big top and sideshow guests that celebrated her marriage, 'Fairground Fables' was conjured to question the satirical and moral ambiguity of fringe entertainment, presented behind the curtains of Vaudeville theatres and Victorian Side Shows.
-Kindred to the magic and mayhem of Jean-Pierre Jeunet's hopeful, carnivalesque personalities and the anthropomorphic characters of the brothers Grimm or Lewis Carroll, Michelle draws from idioms and fables that play with the truths, tragedies and fortunes, to conjure characters that juggle contradictory messages of benevolence and malevolence, telling tales of endurance, through the polarities of defiance and despair, innocence and knowledge, humour and tragedy, and possession and loss.
+Mourning the loss of the big top tent and her sideshow guests that celebrated her marriage, 'Fairground Fables' was conjured to question the satirical and moral ambiguity of fringe entertainment presented behind the curtains of Vaudeville theatres and Victorian Side Shows.
+Kindred to the magic and mayhem of Jean-Pierre Jeunet's hopeful, carnivalesque personalities and the anthropomorphic characters of the brothers Grimm and Lewis Carroll, Michelle draws from idioms and fables that play with tales of tragedy and fortune, through characters conjured to juggle contradictory messages of benevolence and malevolence, defiance and despair, innocence and knowledge, and possession and loss.